Suggestions for Day Trips

 Suggestions for Day Trips - Downtown Asheville

-One of my favorite towns to visit is Asheville, located just a couple of hours to the east on I-40.
-From the Blue Ridge Parkway to the Biltmore, the NC Arboretum, live music, art galleries, and a multitude of breweries, there is much to keep one entertained.
-For more information, please visit their website or talk to Roger.
+One of my favorite towns to visit is Asheville, a mere couple of hours to the east on I-40.
+From the scenic Blue Ridge Parkway (“America’s Favorite Drive”) to the opulent Biltmore Estate, the beautiful North Carolina Arboretum, vibrant live music scenes, captivating art galleries, and a myriad of breweries, this town promises endless entertainment.
+For further insights, explore Visit Asheville or engage in a conversation with Roger!

 Cumberland Gap National Historical Park